rahulst2000/Campuspe-genAI-python-assignment-2/README.md

+NAME : RAHUL S T
+Email : rjrahulreddy@gmail.com

 # Campuspe-genAI-python-assignment-2
-# Python Programming Assignment

 This repository contains Python programs created as part of a programming assignment.
 Each program demonstrates basic to advanced Python concepts such as input handling, conditions, loops, and functions.